 - We add my Calming Zinc Bar, which contains pyrithione zinc, a known fighter of Malassezia skin yeast.

-- We prevent postinflammatory hyperpigmentation with the use of oil-free, broad spectrum mineral sunscreens.
+- We prevent postinflammatory hyperpigmentation with the use of oil-free, broad spectrum mineral sunscreen.

 Malassezia yeast has two forms; one lives a peaceful existence on human skin (the yeast form called Malassezia) and the other is a mycelial form that can cause skin problems (Pityrosporum form).
-It’s why one little “germ” has two names!
-(Actually, it’s been such a hard yeast to study, and it has even more names.)
+It’s why one little "germ" has two names!
+(Actually, it’s been such a hard yeast to study that it has even more names.)

 Not anymore.
 But, the exact mechanism of how it causes the pimples is still not understood.
-Treatment isn’t though — keep the pores clear, keep the germs well-behaved on your sweaty summer skin, and it all seems to help.
-My Pityrosporum Folliculitis SunSavvy Kit products have the right ingredients to help keep this yeast from misbehaving.
+Treatment is though — keep the pores clear, keep the germs well-behaved on your sweaty summer skin, and it all seems to help.
+My Pityrosporum Folliculitis Kit has the right ingredients to help keep this yeast from misbehaving.

 Richard M. Rubenstein, MD and Sarah A. Malerich, BS, Malassezia (Pityrosporum) Folliculitis, J Clin Aesthet Dermatol.
 2014 Mar; 7(3): 37–41.